Beyond the Opening Moves

 Now let’s consider the Chigorin Defense of the Queen’s Gambit Declined after 1.d4 d5 2.c4 Nc6 (diagram):

 We can see here that the problem now is that the knight blocks the c-pawn, thus delaying or preventing our key …c5 break.
 Of course, Black has some compensation for this in that he gets a knight developed.
 Consequently, Black will often play for a …e5 break while White will often use the lack of Black’s …c5 break to build up a strong center.

-Although many high level players over the years have championed the Chigorin such as Boris Spassky and more recently Alexander Morozevich, this key “flaw” in Black’s play have kept the Chigorin as a less popular variation within the Queen’s Gambit Declined.
+Although many high-level players over the years have championed the Chigorin chess opening such as Boris Spassky and more recently Alexander Morozevich, this key “flaw” in Black’s play have kept the Chigorin as a less popular variation within the Queen’s Gambit Declined.

 So learn the thematic pawn breaks in your opening and note them in your repertoires in Chessable.
 As with the Queen’s Gambit Declined, the pawn break may be fairly early in the variation or may come later after some preparation.
 Understanding when and why they work will help you utilize them more effectively.

 The next element that is important to understand in your chess opening repertoire is the key minor pieces.
 We may know that in closed positions, knights tend to be better than bishops because the bishops might get locked in by his own or his opponent’s pawns.
 Conversely, in fairly open positions, bishops tend to shine with their long lines of attack.
 However, as we delve deeper into our opening knowledge and understanding of chess in general, these relationships between the minor pieces get more complex.

 Understanding which minor pieces to keep and which ones to exchange as well as where to best place them is essential if we are to make the most of our opening repertoire.